Super Vust theorem and Schur-Sergeev duality for principal finite $W$-superalgebras: Introduction

-Another important ingredient in our arguments is to prove an analogue of Premet's result \cite[Proposition 2.1]{P2}, which says that when the grading associated with $\sfr$ is even, associated with the filtration of $W_\chi$ arising from the natural grading on the above $(\ggg, e)$ provided by $\sll(2)$-triple $\{e,h,f\}$, $W_\chi$ is indeed a filtrated deformation of $U(\ggg_e)$.
-In the following, the associated grading is denoted by $\grsf_\natural$.
+Another important ingredient in our arguments is to prove an analogue of Premet's result \cite[Proposition 2.1]{P2}, which says that when $\sfr$ is even, $W_\chi$ is indeed a filtrated deformation of $U(\ggg_e)$, associated with the filtration of $W_\chi$ arising from the Dynkin grading on the above $(\ggg, e)$ provided by $\mathfrak{sl}_2$-triple $\{e,h,f\}$.
+In the following, the associated grading is denoted by $\grsf$.

-\begin{theorem}(see Theorem \ref{cdd1}) The associated graded algebra $\grsf_\natural W_\chi$ is isomorphic to $U(\ggg_e)$ if $\sfr$ is even. \end{theorem} It is notable that $\sfr$ is always an even number for any nilpotent element $e\in \ggg_\bz$ for $\ggg=\gl(m|n)$ (see Remark \ref{pbw1}).
-In particular, the above theorem is valid to the case $\ggg=\gl(m|n)$.
-However, for a general pair $(\ggg, e)$ the judging number $\sfr$ is not necessarily even, then in the above statement $W_\chi$ has to be replaced by a refined $W$-superalgebra $W'_\chi$ (see Theorem \ref{cdd1}), where $W'_\chi$ is introduced as follows.
+\begin{theorem}(see Theorem \ref{cdd1}) Let $\ggg$ be a basic classical Lie superalgebra over $\bbc$.
+For any given nilpotent $e\in\ggg_\bz$, the associated graded algebra $\grsf W_\chi$ is isomorphic to $U(\ggg_e)$ if $\sfr$ is even. \end{theorem} The above result is new.
+It is notable that under the Dynkin grading, we can always choose $\sfr$ to be an even number for any nilpotent element $e\in \ggg_\bz$ for $\ggg=\gl(m|n)$ (see Remark \ref{pbw1}).
+So the isomorphism in the above theorem always exists for all nilpotent $e\in\ggg_\bz$ for $\ggg=\gl(m|n)$ (in the case for a principal nilpotent $e\in\gl(m|n)_\bz$, this was observed in \cite[Remark 4.6]{BBG}).

+However, for a general pair $(\ggg, e)$ the judging number $\sfr$ is not necessarily even, then in the above statement $W_\chi$ has to be replaced by a refined $W$-superalgebra $W'_\chi$ (see Theorem \ref{cdd1}).
 The refined $W$-superalgebra is defined as

 where ${\mmm}'={\mmm}$ if $\sfr$ is an even number, and ${\mmm}'$ is a subspace properly containing ${\mmm}$ when $\sfr$ is an odd number (see \S\ref{kazhdan} for details).
 Clearly, $W'_\chi$ is a subalgebra of $W_\chi$.
 In fact, the PBW theorem of $W_\chi'$ is of much the same as that of Theorem \ref{pbw} with $\sfr$ being odd, just abandoning the related topics on the element $\Theta_{l+q+1}$ (see \S\ref{4.2} for details).
-The authors also showed that $\grsf(W_\chi')\cong S(\ggg_e)$ as $\bbc$-algebras under the Kazhdan grading in \cite[Corollary 3.8]{ZS1}.
+The authors also showed that the graded algebras $\grsf'W_\chi'\cong S(\ggg_e)$ as $\bbc$-algebras under the Kazhdan grading in \cite[Corollary 3.8]{ZS1}.
 We refer to \cite[Theorem 3.7]{ZS1} for more details.